ParvinderBabar/retro-board/README.md

 **Accomplishments:**

 - Implemented and refined the `TaskCard` component in React.
+- add props commnet,actionToperform and add icons to each from lucid icons
   - Added PropTypes for validation.
   - Integrated icons (ThumbsUp, MessageSquare, Trash2, SquareGanttChart) from `lucide-react`.
 - Fixed issues with prop validation.